KickEngineering/KickDevDocs/community/community-projects.md

 ## Documentation

-Community created documentation on how to interact with the API.
+Community-created guides and resources to help you interact with the API efficiently.

 ### OAuth Flow